 Dress for the position you want, Not the one you have: No matter where you are in the office food chain, your appearance matters.
 While executives may be expected to dress more formal than the employees who report to them, employees who are looking to advance into a higher role should dress for the higher role, as it gives the promoting manager the chance to envision them in that position.

 “Own It” on Casual Friday: Dressing casual on Friday doesn’t mean you should roll out of bed, in your Nirvana t-shirt and ripped jeans.
 Lisa Quast, author of “Your Career, Your Way,” says pairing jeans with a nice button-down (men) or a blouse (women) is a good approach.
 She suggests wearing dark demin, rather than light, and opting for a slim trouser cut rather than baggy.
 Quast also suggests adding a third layer—such as a blazer or a cardigan—to complete the ensemble.
 This formula adds a more sophisticated look to casual Friday, without compromising comfort.

 Building a better work wardrobe can increase your credibility and promotability in the company, so leave the ripped jeans and tee-shirts behind, and start dressing for success!

-Amanda Hopkins is a member of the Casino Careers, LLC Recruitment Team.
-She specializes in identifying resources to publicize career opportunities enabling qualified candidates to connect with Employers seeking their expertise.
+Amanda Hopkins is a former Casino Careers, LLC team member with expertise in career commuications and marketing.
 Amanda possesses a Bachelor of Arts in Mass Communications and was Editor-in-Chief of The Voice at Bloomsburg University in PA.